zellij-org/zellij-org.github.io/docs/src/layouts.md

 message on trying to create the layout, if the layout name already exists.

 ### `focus: <bool>`
-This is an optional configuration option that can be used to initial focus the `tab` or `pane`.
+This is an optional configuration option that can be used to specify the initial focus of the `tab` or `pane`.

 This option is not set by default.
-So, all `tab` and `pane` basically focus the first target.
+So, every `tab` and `pane` basically focus the first target.

-Example One:
+Example one:
 ```yaml
 tabs:
 - direction: Vertical